addl/google_for_a_day/README.md

 # Google For A Day

-A simple prototype to crawl the WWW.
+A simple prototype to emulate a Google Search Engine.
 Make your own modifications and don't hesitate to share it with us.

 ## Getting Started